jay-joshy/allergyguide/content/topics/hypersensitivity/airway_ent/asthma.md

   (>2 daytime, woken up at night, activity limitation, rescue >2)
 - Relevant comorbidities include rhinosinusitis, OSA, GERD, obesity, and depression.

-PLAN:
+* Baseline spirometry, SPT, FeNO
+* Methacholine / Exercise challenge test given diagnostic uncertainty
+* Ad-hoc: OSA study

-=> We will pursue spirometry / Methacholine challenge testing / exercise challenge / SPT / OSA study => We discussed management of comorbid conditions that can exacerbate symptoms including smoking, obesity, dysfunctional breathing, obstructive sleep apnea, nasal polyps, allergic rhinitis, anxiety, de-conditioning, viruses, and pollution exposure.
+> Comorbid conditions that can exacerbate symptoms should be optimized.
+These include smoking, obesity, obstructive sleep apnea, nasal polyps, allergic rhinitis, anxiety, de-conditioning, viruses, and pollution exposure
-=> We reviewed the importance of adherence to medications with proper technique.
-=> Pharmacologic control therapy detailed below:
+> Pharmacologically:

-Anti-Inflammatory Strategy-Symbicort 200/6 mcg 1 puff prn up to 8 puffs/day for mild intermittent asthma with no exacerbation risk factors.
+- Symbicort 200/6 1 puff PRN (up to 8 puffs/daily) for mild intermittent asthma or issues with adherence (as per the SYGMA2 trial)
-SMART Strategy-Symbicort 200/6 mcg 2 puffs bid + PRN up to 8 puffs/day.
+- Symbicort 200/6 1-2 puffs BID
-Patients with adherence issues - Breo Ellipta 100/25 or 200/25 mcg 1 puff daily.
+- Triple therapy with: Breo Ellipta 100/25 or 200/25 mcg 1 puff daily

-GINA guidelines, >12 years of age:
-Step 1: Low dose budesonide-formoterol PRN
-Alternatives: SABA PRN taken with low dose ICS PRN Step 2: Daily Low dose ICS + PRN SABA or PRN Low dose budesonide-formoterol Alternatives: SABA PRN taken with low dose ICS PRN; daily low dose LTRA
-Step 3: Maintenance Low dose ICS/LABA +
-PRN low dose ICS-formoterol Alternatives: med dose ICS +SABA, low dose ICS-LTRA Step 4: Maintenance medium dose ICS-LABA + PRN low dose ICS-formoterol
-Alternatives: high dose ICS+SABA; add on tiotroprium; add on LTRA Step 5: Maintenance high dose ICS-LABA and Refer for add-on treatment (e.g. tiotropium, omalizumab, mepolizumab)

-Well controlled:
-In regards to his asthma, the patient feels that his symptoms are currently well controlled and declined spirometry today.
-We would be happy to see for follow up lung function testing should he have any further concerns regarding asthma management.
+- If in exacerbation: prednisone 50mg PO OD x 5 days with a taper, vs present to the ED

+> We reviewed the importance of adherence to medications with proper technique
+> As they are well controlled, we discussed stepping down therapy to:

+Patients with adherence issues -

 </div>